 Find Out Whats New With Birmingham Beavers

+We would like to invite all members to the County Remembrance Service will take place on Saturday 11th November 2017, at Cannon Hill Park.
+This year...
 August 1st 2017 marks the 60th Anniversary of the opening of the Scout Jubilee Jamboree, Indaba & Moot (JIM) held in Sutton Park.
 The Jamboree w...
 CSA certificates are normally sent to you within two weeks of application, but this is to inform County members that there will be no certificates s...
 We are pleased to be able to confirm this years concerts and performances.
 Orchestra Concerts The Orchestra will be playing on the Friday 4 and Sat...
-Our friends at Blackwell Adventure want to actively promote the centre and activities to Birmingham Scouts and are offering one night free camping ...

 Introduction To Beavers